web-illinois/toolkit-builder-3/README.md

 npm run build-full
 ````

 This will generate a static site under _site.
 You can use a live server tool to run this from your local machine.
+If you are using Visual Studio Code, you can choose *File* --> *Add Folder to Workspace* to add _site and make this the root.

 ## Using the builder to test your components